| Q - I've heard the Haystackers

 information regarding how to get to the put-in and where to rent canoes

-the places we paddle.
+we paddle.
 Oh yeah, see the next question/answer also.
-(Answer

 Q - Can you give me a list of outfitters in the